TR94/Kiwi-cocktail-bar/README.md

 Gallery page testing:
 - Logo, navigation and footer already tested above
 - All images displayed as expected
-- Video autoplays on mute as expected
+- Video autoplay turned off and audio on mute as expected

 Sign-Up page testing:
 - Logo, navigation and footer already tested above